icebreakerone/perseus-demo-energy/README.md

 ### Auth

-Running `client.py auth` will perform the initial steps in the authorization code flow, outputting a URL that will open the UI to log in and confirm consent.
+Running `client.py auth` will perform the initial steps in the authorization code flow, outputting the URL of a UI to log in and confirm consent.
 The PKCE code verifier will also be in the output, which will be needed after the redirect

 ```bash
 python -W ignore  client.py auth